weecology/lab-manual/Graduating:-SNRE.md

 ### Course requirements (See SNRE Plan of Study form for details)
 * SNRE Seminar.
 Once while signed up for the 1 course credit, and once not signed up.
 * A Principles of Ecology course. (note Shawn got this waived by having a BS in ecology).
-* 1 each of Natural Science, Social Science, and Sustainability.
-3 of Research/Methods.
+* 1 each of a Natural Science, Social Science, and Sustainability course.
+3 courses of Research/Methods.
   For a list of which courses count toward these see [here](http://snre.ifas.ufl.edu/academics/graduate/courses-syllabi-and-curriculum/).

 ### Concentration